 Floating charge creditors:

-An altogether more complicated situation exists under the floating charge.
 Essentially the way to remember how floating charge works is as follows: all items that the company uses, or sells or trades in the normal course of business where it isn't possible to refer to a fixed charge holder for permission are covered by floating charges.
-This can be complicated to apply, for example a fixed charge may exist on a piece of machinery which is sold in liquidation the proceeds of which would go to the fixed charge holder.
+This can be complicated to apply, for example a fixed charge may exist on a piece of machinery which is sold in liquidation, the proceeds of which would go to the fixed charge holder.
 If the machinery was sold for say £10,000 more than the fixed charge, then this amount is covered under the floating charge collection.
 Under any floating charge created before 15th September 2003, any floating charge collections are payable to preferential creditors first.
 Under any new floating charges created from September 15th 2003, all collections are first subject to a prescribed PART which must be set aside for the unsecured creditors.
 This is calculated as follows 50% of first realisation up to £10k and 20% of £10k to £600k is paid to unsecured creditors with the balance going to the floating charge.

 Please feel free to call us on 08009700539 or use our contact form on our website.

-Unsecured creditors now include HMRC for deductions for employees through a PAYE Scheme and for VAT, trade creditors, suppliers, unsecured portion of fixed charge debts, national non-domestic rates and some employees' claims for example.
+Unsecured creditors now include HMRC for some monies like corporation tax but not for deductions for employees through a PAYE Scheme and for VAT as that is now preferential.
+Ttrade creditors, suppliers, unsecured portion of fixed charge debts, national non-domestic rates and some employees' claims for example.

 Connected unsecured creditors: